 We all get “gut feelings” about what is right & wrong.
 Our bodies intuit what it is we need in order to maintain balance and internal equanimity.
 Tune into those messages coming from your gut or your body’s reactions to foods.
 Generally, your body will speak to you with an internal, yet resounding yes or no. It’s your job to listen.
 Honor your body and acknowledge the signals it sends you.
 This sets the stage for re-building trust with yourself and your decisions.

 UTILIZE ANCIENT WISDOM

-Chinese Medicine, Ayurveda and Macrobiotic principles teach us that we contain all the elements of the earth and in order to create inner harmony each element must be represented in our meals.
+Chinese Medicine, Ayurveda, and Macrobiotic principles teach us that we contain all the elements of the earth, and, that in order to create inner harmony, each element must be represented in our meals.
 Create balanced dishes using bitter, sweet, salty, sour, and pungent foods & watch as your cravings dissipate pre & post-meal.

 HONOR YOUR HEALTH

 Nourish your body with the most vibrant and alive food available.
 Limit overly processed foods and junk foods that continue to trigger your body into wanting more long after you’ve had them.
 Remember that you do not have to eat perfect to be healthy, but the cleaner you eat, the more clear you will be to make mindful decisions about what truly serves you.
 Keep your body well fed with foods that provide adequate energy by eating balanced meals and staying properly hydrated.

 Listen to your body’s signals that tell you that you’ve had enough.
 Observe the signs that show you are comfortably full and re-discover the Satisfaction Factor.
 When you nourish yourself with whole foods in an environment that is inviting and encouraging, the pleasure you derive will be a powerful force in helping you feel satisfied and content.
 By providing this experience for yourself, you will find that it takes much less food to decide you’ve had “enough”.